 Applicants who did not graduate from high school may be admitted if they successfully complete the General Education Development (GED) test.
-The following are steps for students who are applying through GED Admission.
+In order to apply at TSC, applicants holding a GED must:

-- 1. Applicants must complete and submit the admissions application through ApplyTexas.
+- 1. Complete and submit the admissions application through ApplyTexas.
 An active application is required to move forward with the enrollment process. - 2.
-Applicants must comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
+Comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
 All TSC students seeking an Associate of Arts, Associate of Science, Associate of Arts in Teaching, Associate of Applied Sciences, or a Level Two Certificate must take the TSI Assessment.
 Students enrolling in Level One Certificate programs do not need to take the TSI Assessment.
 If these students do choose to take the TSI Assessment, they will be allowed to enroll in a program even if identified as not college ready. - 3.
-Applicants must submit an official GED test scores report issued by the state where the test was taken and passed to the Office of Admissions and Records prior to registration. - Applicants must provide proof of Bacterial Meningitis vaccination.
+Submit an official GED test scores report issued by the state where the test was taken and passed to the Office of Admissions and Records prior to registration. - 4.
+Provide proof of Bacterial Meningitis vaccination.
 State law requires that entering students show evidence of receiving a bacterial meningitis vaccination or booster dose during the five (5) year period prior to enrollment.
 The law allows for some exceptions.
-Information is also available through the Texas Higher Education Coordinating Board (THECB). - Applicants must meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses.
+Information is also available through the Texas Higher Education Coordinating Board (THECB). - 5.
+Meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses.